OpenNebula/addon-storpool/README.md

 ```
 SP_CHECKPOINT=nomigrate
 ```
-* When qemu-kvm-ev is installed enable the direct save/restore to StorPool backed block device
+* When qemu-kvm-ev is installed enable the direct save/restore to StorPool backed block device (the above variables are disabled)
 ```
 SP_CHECKPOINT_BD=1
 ```